 Before investing ad resources in additional third-party market research, it is essential to make sure you make the most of the big-data programmatic reports generated by your DSP and make an analysis of ad campaign optimization monthly.

-For your ad buying optimization work with these 80% sorting them according to CPC or CPA rates subsequently blocking most costly and ineffective 20% from your ad campaign applying the blacklists.
+For your ad buying optimization, work with this 80% sorting them according to cost per click for CPA rates, subsequently blocking the most costly and ineffective 20% from your ad campaign by applying the blacklists.

 Such media buying optimization may seem radical, but with a flow of time, it will help to find out which domains are not working for your campaigns at all and which underperform only in certain ones.

-It is important to know how to look at the ad optimization from different angles, this way, for instance, some domains or sites can rank very well from the point of impressions and user clicks but have strikingly low engagement rates.
+It is important to know how to look at ad optimization from different angles; this way, for instance, some domains or sites can rank very well from the point of impressions and user clicks but have strikingly low engagement rates.

-This situation comes out as a result of targeting the wrong audience or in case of missing or confusing call to action, it also happens when the users don't understand how and where to order so the problem can be in the poor advertiser's website usability.
+This situation comes as a result of targeting the wrong audience or in case of missing or confusing call to action.
+It also happens when the users don't understand how and where to order, so the problem can be in the poor advertiser's website usability.

-As we already found out, blacklists are not only intended for avoiding the fraudulent traffic, they are irreplaceable for the advertisers planning to maximize ad campaign results as they help to cut out the domains serving impressions on which has proved to be systematically ineffective practice.
+As we already found out, blacklists are not only intended for avoiding fraudulent traffic.
+They are irreplaceable for advertisers planning to maximize ad campaign results as they help to cut out the domains serving impressions, which has proved to be a systematically ineffective practice.

-A little detail: the website from the whitelist that you apply can only applicable for the advertising platform they’re analyzed in, adding the same list of websites on the other platform will not be relevant for another advertising platform.
+A little detail: the website from the whitelist that you apply can only be used for the advertising platform they’re analyzed in; adding the same list of websites on the other platform will not be relevant for another advertising platform.

 Often advertisers don’t have a clue that media buying optimization may depend on such thing as the type of creative they use for the ad campaign.